tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #operationsMode }

-## errorHandlers
+## Error Handlers

-### Error while executing script
+### Handling global errors

+Script DSL provides `onGlobalError` handler where script writer can write logic like cleaning up of resources.
+This will be executed before terminating sequence with failure.

-Script execution breaks and goes into error handler by following ways:
+Script execution can fail and go in error handler by following ways:

 1. Handlers fail with exception.
 2. Command Service and Sequencer Command Service APIs return negative `SubmitResponse` which is by default considered as error.